Jesuit College of Ingolstadt: Thirty Years' War

 The Congregation of Mary Victorious was founded in Ingolstadt in 1612.

-In 1612 a book titled Monita Privata Societatis Jesu was printed in Cracow, Poland, allegedly containing the "testimonies of several Italian and Spanish Jesuits."
+In 1612 a book titled Monita Privata Societatis Jesu was printed in Kraków, Poland, allegedly containing the "testimonies of several Italian and Spanish Jesuits."
 Rome placed it on the index of forbidden books on 10 May 1616, and on 1 August 1617 a book by Jacob Gretser (1562–1625) of the Jesuit College of Ingolstadt gave reasons why the book should be considered a forgery.

 The Thirty Years' War began with the Defenestrations of Prague on 23 May 1618.

 The causes were complex, involving control of property, trade, the balance of power and religious liberty.

 In 1630 King Gustavus Adolphus of Sweden landed in Germany and threatened to invade Bavaria.

 In 1631 Johann Christoph von Westerstetten, the prince-bishop of Eichstätt, came to the Jesuit College in Ingolstadt, perhaps seeking the protection of Duke Maximilian.

 He died in 1637 without returning to Eichstätt.

 In 1632 Gustavus Adolphus besieged Ingolstadt, where his opponent Johann Tserclaes, Count of Tilly, lay dying.

 On 10 September 1634, after news of the Catholic victory at Nördlingen reached the town, the Congregation of Mary Victorious, the Confraternity of Saint Sebastian and 1,000 lay people staged a solemn procession through the town.

 The war caused great damage before it ended in the compromise Peace of Westphalia on 24 October 1648.